 HOW IS SCIENCE TAUGHT?

-Didactics, Hypersimplification & Eurocentric View
+Didactics, Oversimplification & Eurocentric View

-Science education often consists of a combination of lectures, hands-on, laboratory-based experiments, and textbook reading.
+Science education often consists of a combination of lectures, hands-on laboratory-based experiments, and textbook readings.
 However, the way science is taught varies depending on the specific context and goals of the lesson.
-Alternative pedagogical approaches to science education have been proposed in the past (from John Dewey's "learning through problems" approach to Freinet's techniques and Decroly's use of the natural environment to foster children's curiosity to other current approaches), with varying degrees of success, but never leading to the abandonment of traditional, narrow, and selective (and thus exclusionary) approaches to science education.
+Alternative pedagogical approaches to science education have been proposed (from John Dewey's "learning through problems" approach to Freinet's techniques and Decroly's use of the natural environment to foster children's curiosity and other current approaches), with varying degrees of success.
+None of them have ever led to the abandonment of traditional, narrow, and selective (and thus exclusionary) approaches to science education.

 One of the challenges in science education is to avoid oversimplification, which can occur when complex scientific concepts are reduced to overly simple explanations that do not capture the full complexity of the phenomena being studied.
 This can lead to a lack of understanding and appreciation for the intricacies of scientific inquiry.
-This oversimplification can range from explaining science from an analytical perspective, as if our knowledge is moving from simple to complex, to an atomistic approach in which various science curriculum topics are presented without making connections to each other or to children's interests, to explaining science in its experimental and/or mathematical aspects without considering other areas of science practice that may involve other skills, competencies, or approaches (from field trips to classification procedures to curatorial practices among non-experimental/non-mathematical science activities).
+This oversimplification can occur from a number of misguided pedagogical approaches.
+Among them are explaining science from an analytical perspective, as if our knowledge is moving from simple to complex, to an atomistic approach in which various science curriculum topics are presented without making connections to each other or to children's interests, to explaining science in its experimental and/or mathematical aspects but ignoring other areas of science practice with other skills such as field trips, classification procedures, and curatorial practices.